-In the process of planning an honor killing, the so-called 'family assembly', which is formed of the men of the extended family, usually picks a male minor from the family to commit the murder.
-Therefore, because the murderer is less than 18 years of age, he either cannot be charged at all (if below age 11) or is granted a reduction in his sentence.
-The adult male members of the family have no charges pressed against them.
+Often in the process of planning an honor killing, the so-called 'family assembly', which is formed of the men of the extended family, usually picks a male minor from the family to commit the murder.
+Previously, because the murderer is less than 18 years of age, he either cannot be charged at all (if below age 11) or is granted a reduction in his sentence and the adult male members of the family have no charges pressed against them.
+However, now Article 38 of the Penal Code states that any person who forces a person to commit a crime receives the same sentence as the perpetrator, and in if the person forced is a minor, the sentence is increased.